DIVYAthakur-DT/Reconscanner/README.md

 # Net-work Reconnaissance Tool

-A Python-based network scanning tool that automates various **Nmap scans** for network reconnaissance and security analysis.
+A Python-based network scanning tool that automates various **Nmap scans** for net-work reconnaissance and security analysis.
 This project demonstrates fundamental cybersecurity concepts such as port scanning, service detection, OS fingerprinting, and vulnerability discovery.

 ---